-We’ve all heard the phrase “too many cooks in the kitchen.”
-But for many restaurants, the opposite problem is taking hold.
+This is a very common struggle during a labor shortage and can make running a restaurant seem nearly impossible.
 An understaffed kitchen leaves back of house staff spread thinner than filo dough, impacting food quality, employee retention, and overall guest satisfaction.

 These days, you can get pretty much anything at the touch of a button.
-There’s on-demand streaming, rideshare and grocery delivery services, to name a few.
-If only finding a chef was that easy.
+There’s on-demand streaming, rideshare services, and grocery delivery services, just to name a few.
+If only finding a chef and kitchen staff was that easy.

-2. Restaurant Job Boards
+2. Restaurant job boards

 We recommend posting on restaurant-specific job boards to find a chef actively seeking out roles in the food and beverage industry.
 Since there’s no guarantee that the right candidate is active on the job board you’re posting on, it’s best to utilize multiple job boards.
-Job boards like Culinary Agents and Poached Jobs that center on the hospitality industry offer a great place to start.
+Job boards like Culinary Agents that center on the hospitality industry offer a great place to start.

 After finding a reliable job board, create a detailed chef job description.
-This should include a summary of the role, the amount of experience required and a description of daily responsibilities.
+This should include a summary of the role, the amount of experience required, and a description of daily responsibilities.
 Be sure to sprinkle in your establishment’s core values, along with a mention of employee benefits.

 Pros: Job boards enhance your visibility and get the message to more people than social media or website advertisements can.

 Hiring a cook via a referral offers a hefty serving of advantages.
 The time-saving benefits of hiring referrals are reason enough to give this strategy a try.
-The typical recruiting process involves selecting channels to share the job post on, promoting the position, sorting through candidates, the list goes on.
+The typical recruiting process involves selecting channels to share the job post on, promoting the position, sorting through candidates... the list goes on.
 Referrals allow you to bypass the resource-intensive search.

 The next time you’re determining how to hire a chef or other kitchen staff member, don’t forget to ask around your restaurant.